GENERAL REIMBURSEMENT POLICIES AND PROCEDURES

 ODOS Business Services serves the vital role of reimbursing CIOs’ approved expenditures with the SAF funds that have been allocated to them.
 In addition to handling the accounting for all money associated with the Student Activities Fee, ODOS Business Services is also a valuable resource for all CIOS that receive SAF Appropriations.

 The office offers financial advisements and services in the area of budgeting, payment processing, account reconciliation, and account tracking.
 ODOS Business Services is located on the fourth floor of Newcomb Hall.
-Office Hours are Monday-Friday from 8 AM to 5 PM (excluding holidays); a staff member can be reached by phone at 434-924-0867 or via email.
+Office Hours are Monday-Friday from 9 AM to 5 PM (excluding holidays).
 Below are all important processes, policies, and procedures that each CIO must keep in mind when requesting reimbursements from ODOS Business Services:

 Self-Generated Funds vs. SAF Appropriations